Home Diseases and Conditions Bone Tumors

 FDA Approved

-Focused ultrasound is approved to treat this condition outside the US.
-Patients can seek commercial treatment at participating international sites.
+Focused ultrasound is approved to treat this condition both within and outside the US.
+Patients can seek commercial treatment at participating sites.
 There are also clinical trials that may be of interest to patients.

 Focused Ultrasound Therapy